Biradarrakesh/JSP-JDBC/README.md

-This program demostrates how to create, read and update the database records using JSP, JDBC and MySQL database.
+This program demostrates how to create, read,update and delete the database records using JSP, JDBC and MySQL database.

 STEPS: